henfrydls/Email_extrator/README.md

 I separated the program into two pieces of code, in case you don't care about the visuals of the program and only need a specific part of it.
 Only some websites are available to work with this program because some may need the use of cookies to give you a result back (Such a Google).
 All error related to web pages will result in an Error pop up window saying "Make sure you have and active internet connection", as I mention before, also error related to Cookies needs.

+If you only want to test the program, I provide some files which can help you.
+All files are in the folder "Files to test".

 As I used mutiple libraries in order to do this program, and you may not have all of them installed on your pc, In case you only want the program itself you can download it.
 I compiled everything in a .exe file, which is also in this repository.

 My recommendation is to first save the file you want to extract the emails from and then process it into the program.
 You can easily do this by "printing" the web page to PDF (Ctrl + P).